Generic

 List allowed extensions, only allow safe and critical extensions for business functionallity

-Use input validation before validation the extensions
+Use before validation the extensions

 Change the filename to something generated by the application